ScaledAgileDevOps/SADMF/content/Roles/_index.md

 ## DevOps Usage & Compliance Head Engineer (DOUCHE)

-If the *Right Way* to do DevOps is not owned and controlled by a single senior manager, nobody will do it.
+If the *Right Way* to do DevOps is not owned and controlled by an executive then nobody will do it.
 So, we need a named person to codify the *Right Way* in the DevOps Process Binder and hold all teams accountable to the [DevOps Process Excellence Assessment](/practices/#devops-process-excellence-assessment).
-By staffing this role we prevent process drift and eventual mutation of the *Right Way*.
+By staffing this role we prevent process drift and eventual mutation of the *Right Way* and can track our annual progress towards [SADMF Maturity](/metrics/#sadmf-maturity-score).

 ## Enterprise Architecture Review Board (EARB)